katharostech/arsenal/docs/arsenal_book/src/vision.md

     - The games in the engine should run on lower-end hardware as well as high-end hardware
         - Even though Arsenal should be able to support super large games that require a lot of system resources, it should not be limited in its ability to create small lightweight games that run on less modern and/or lower resource hardware.
 - We want the engine to be mod-able.
-    - Modding is a very big deal to us, partially because modding was one of the major things that inspired us to want to make games in the first place.
+    - Modding is a very big deal to us, partially because modding was one of the major things that inspired us to make games in the first place.
 Allowing people to make games that can dynamically load user content is high on our priorities.
 - We want the engine to be cross-platform
     - The engine should be able to run on all of the major platforms including game consoles and the web:
         - Windows